CamClrt/FoodChoice/README.md

-# Pur Beurre x OpenFoodFacts
+# Pur Beurre x OpenFoodFacts : FoodChoice

 This project aims to help the customer of the Pur Beurre compagny to eat better